Bellfalasch/frontend-forum/slides.md

 <Card
   title="Next.JS and status messages" text="Anyone at Gjensidige, with zero CMS-skills, can now easily publish system-wide messages for all our websites.
-'First' app running Next.JS at Gjensidige.
-Technically Sweden was first, but they've abandon it." animate="reversed"
+'First' app running Next.JS at Gjensidige (technically, Sweden was first, but they've abandon it)." animate="reversed"
 />